asd01248967/discord_hookpy/README.md

 ﻿# discord_hookpy
-### Readme : attempted made a process used by python with reveived and repost alerts to dicscord by webhook
+### Readme : attempted made a process using webhook with reveived and repost alerts messages to dicscord channel by python
 ### Authors : Jasper
+### install : step1. git clone